Krish-Panchani/the-wallet-bank/README.md

 # The-Wallet-Bank
 The Wallet Bank website, Created for Rao Code-Fest V2.0.
 Conducted on 11 March, 2023.
+In this website, Tailwind CSS is used for CSS framework.

 * ### For view website --> [Click Here](https://krish-panchani.github.io/the-wallet-bank/ "The Wallet Bank") <--